menu

 Simms is a very small town located in the state of Texas.
 With a population of 2,290 people and just one neighborhood, Simms is the 600th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Simms is generally considered to be a blue-collar town.
-37.87% of the Simms workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Simms, you'll notice that it is more blue-collar than most other communities in America.
+37.87% of Simms’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Simms is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Simms who work in office and administrative support (26.67%), management occupations (10.92%), and healthcare suport services (6.67%).

 The overall crime rate in Simms is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.